skyflowapi/skyflow-python/README.md

 {
   "records":[
     {
-      "token": "string"     #token for the record to be fetched }
+      "token": str     #token for the record to be fetched }
   ]
 }